-APOLLINAIRE m French (Rare)
+Apollinaire m French (Rare)

-French form of APOLLINARIS
+French form of Apollinaris

 .
 It was adopted as a surname by the Polish-French poet Guillaume Apollinaire (1880-1918), who based it on his Polish middle name Apolinary.

-ARIEL m & f Hebrew, English, French, Biblical, Biblical Greek
+Ariel m & f Hebrew, English, French, Spanish, Polish, Biblical, Biblical Greek

-Means "lion of God" in Hebrew.
+meaning "God".
 In the Old Testament it is used as another name for the city of Jerusalem.
 Shakespeare used it as the name of a spirit in his play The Tempest